johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Data-Loss-Prevention-Overview.md

 - Adherence to GDPR and regional compliance regulations
 - Secure data handling practices to maintain user privacy

-### Troubleshooting and FAQ

-- TBD: Will get feedback from the team

 ## Resources

 *Links to ISV documentation*